-Next, you’ll hop on bus #951 or #950x.
+Next, you’ll hop on bus #955.
 The Lienz bus station is conveniently located just outside the Lienz train station.
 You can pay the bus driver directly in cash for your ticket.
-We paid 11.30 EUR one-way per person.
+We paid 11.50 EUR one-way per person.
+The bus ride takes about 1 hour.
 Note: you can only pay with 20 EUR bills or smaller.
 Use this website to find out bus times.

-From Lienz, take Bus #951 (Direction: Prägraten / Hinterbichl) to Matrei in Osttirol Feld.
+Alternatively, from Lienz take Bus #951 (Direction: Prägraten / Hinterbichl) to Matrei in Osttirol.
 From here, switch to Bus #955 to Matreier Tauernhaus.

 How to Get to Matreier Tauernhaus with a Car